nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 2. Provision of a mechanism that helps in forecasting the technology devlopments in the target areas in the years to come.
 3. A framework to plan and coordinate the devlopmental activities in an organization.

-In lrge scale context the process of Roadmapping can typically take place in four phases.
+In large scale context the process of Roadmapping can typically take place in four phases.
 1. Initiation Phase: This phase involves activities like forming the roadmap team.
 Determining the strategy and the pre-conditions and finally setting the context.
 2. Preparation phase: This phase involves activities like prioritizing the teams, selecting them and then determining a time schedule.
 Then a roadmap is created.
 3. Finalization phase: In this pahse the developed roadmap is validated.
 Then communication takes place both internally and externally i.e within the organization and with the customer.